MicrosoftDocs/PlayReady/Docs/Packaging/content-encryption.md

 Private key decryption is more intensive computationally, than symmetric decryption; therefore, interpreting the license is computationally intensive.
 Once the license has been properly handled, the symmetric key is decrypted and the content may be decrypted using small and fast algorithms.

 For applications or devices that are resource-constrained, start-up requires significant time and resources.
 Once that is complete, however, the resources are freed, decryption may proceed efficiently, and few CPU cycles or system resources are required.

-## PlayReady Header

-The PlayReady Header is an XML fragment that is inserted in the protected content header.
-The PlayReady Header contains information such as the [key identifier](key-and-key-ids-kids.md) or key identifers (KIDs) of the keys used to encrypt the content, and the default Server URL for license acquisition (LA).
-Additional information may be added, such as the content ID (CID), owner ID, and other operator-specific data.
-Other optional information describing additional business rules may be stored in the PlayReady Header.
-For more information about the PlayReady Header and the PlayReady Object, see the [PlayReady Header Specification](https://www.microsoft.com/playready/documents/).

-## Protected audio and video content

-It is up to the content provider to ensure that their audio and video content has been protected using third party packagers and encoders, and that the encrypted content has been packaged using the appropriate PlayReady Objects.
-Although the most common type of content encoding conforms to the MPEG-4 AVC (H.264) or High Efficiency Video Coding (HEVC) H.265 standards, packaging and encoding of audio and video content to be protected by PlayReady is not limited to these standards.

-## Protected non-audio/video content

-PlayReady version 1 and 2 allows to create a protected package containing content that is not limited to audio or video payloads.
-These packages, referred to as envelopes, can contain files such as a collection of data files and executables (for example, an application distributed by an application store), pictures (for example, screen wallpaper), or ebooks.
-This content is packaged by encapsulating the files into an envelope file, which can be decrypted in a manner similar to audio/video content.

-These non audio/video content types are no longer supported in PlayReady 3.0 and later.